Modernly designed loft bathroom in Somercotes

 Entertainment loft room with a pool table in Somercotes

-Will an attic conversion in Somercotes grow the value of my property?
+Will an attic conversion in Somercotes grow the value of my home?

 According to research carried out by Nationwide, a loft conversion which incorporates a double bed room and en-suite bathroom could add as much as twenty two % to the value of a three-bedroom, one-bathroom property.
-However, do not assume that value contributed to your property will necessarily surpass the cost of your conversion.
+Nevertheless, do not assume that value contributed to your home will necessarily surpass the cost of your conversion.

-You will have to do some comprehensive research study on other surrounding houses before anything else.
+You will need to do some comprehensive research study on other surrounding houses before anything else.
 Take a look at the maximum price of similar-sized homes in the street.
 Compare this with the current value of your home, amount quoted for the work and additional square footage.
-Are you most likely to recover your expenditure and increase the value of your property?
+Are you likely to recover your expenditure and increase the value of your home?

 If the answer is yes, then an attic conversion could really be for you!